Key Takeaway

 Real-world clinical experience from thousands of providers prescribing compounded semaglutide shows weight loss results that are broadly consistent with what the clinical trials showed for brand-name products.
 Patients are losing 10-20%+ of their body weight, experiencing appetite suppression, and reporting the same side effect profile.

 The variable is quality control.
-If a batch is under-dosed, you will not get the expected effect.
-If it is over-dosed, side effects will be worse.
-If it is contaminated, you could get an infection.
+If a batch is under-dosed, you won't get the expected effect.
+If it's over-dosed, side effects will be worse.
+If it's contaminated, you could get an infection.
 This is why the pharmacy you choose matters enormously.

 What Are the Risks?